bytecodealliance/regalloc2/doc/DESIGN.md

 the block), and create the "ins" tuples.
 (The uses for the other side of the edge are already handled as normal uses on a branch instruction.)

-### Optimization: Pinned VRegs and Moves

-In order to efficiently handle the translation from the regalloc.rs API, which uses named RealRegs that are distinct from VirtualRegs rather than operand constraints, we need to implement a few optimizations.
-The translation layer translates RealRegs as particular vregs at the regalloc2 layer, because we need to track their liveness properly.
-Handling these as "normal" vregs, with massive bundles of many liveranges throughout the function, turns out to be a very inefficient solution.
-So we mark them as "pinned" with a hook in the RA2 API.
-Semantically, this means they are always assigned to a particular preg whenever mentioned in an operand (but *NOT* between those points; it is possible for a pinned vreg to move all about registers and stackslots as long as it eventually makes it back to its home preg in time for its next use).

-This has a few implications during liverange construction.
-First, when we see an operand that mentions a pinned vreg, we translate this to an operand constraint that names a fixed preg.
-Later, when we build bundles, we will not create a bundle for the pinned vreg; instead we will transfer its liveranges directly as unmoveable reservations in pregs' allocation maps.
-Finally, we need to handle moves specially.

-With the caveat that "this is a massive hack and I am very very sorry", here is how it works.
-A move between two pinned vregs is easy: we add that to the inserted-moves vector right away because we know the Allocation on both sides.
-A move from a pinned vreg to a normal vreg is the first interesting case.
-In this case, we (i) create a ghost def with a fixed-register policy on the normal vreg, doing the other liverange-maintenance bits as above, and (ii) adjust the liveranges on the pinned vreg (so the preg) in a particular way.
-If the preg is live flowing downward, then this move implies a copy, because the normal vreg and the pinned vreg are both used in the future and cannot overlap.
-But we cannot keep the preg continuously live, because at exactly one program point, the normal vreg is pinned to it.
-So we cut the downward-flowing liverange just *after* the normal vreg's fixed-reg ghost def.
-Then, whether it is live downward or not, we create an upward-flowing liverange on the pinned vreg that ends just *before* the ghost def.

-The move-from-normal-to-pinned case is similar.
-First, we create a ghost use on the normal vreg that pins its value at this program point to the fixed preg.
-Then, if the preg is live flowing downward, we trim its downward liverange to start just after the fixed use.

-There are also some tricky metadata-maintenance records that we emit so that the checker can keep this all straight.

-The outcome of this hack, together with the operand-constraint translation on normal uses/defs/mods on pinned vregs, is that we essentially are translating regalloc.rs's means of referring to real registers to regalloc2's preferred abstractions by doing a bit of reverse-engineering.
-It is not perfect, but it works.
-Still, we hope to rip it all out once we get rid of the need for the compatibility shim.

 ### Handling Reused Inputs